-sensors, e.g., motion or GPS [1, 10, 11, 18, 24], and numerous commercial smart thermostats are now available, including NEST [20], Lyric [19], Ecobee [7], etc. However, smart thermostats are still niche devices for energy-efficiency enthusiasts, largely due to their high cost and the overhead of installing them.
-For example, smart thermostats currently cost $>10\times$ more than a programmable thermostat, e.g., \$250 for the NEST versus \$15 or less for an entry-level programmable thermostat.
+Smart thermostats, which sense occupancy and automatically program a schedule without user intervention, were introduced to address the drawbacks of programmable thermostats.
+There has been a large amount of prior work on smart thermostats that monitor and predict occupancy patterns using various techniques and sensors, e.g., motion or GPS [Agarwal et al. 2011; Erickson et al. 2011; Erickson and Cerpa 2010; Lu et al. 2010; Scott et al. 2011], and numerous commercial smart thermostats are now available, including NEST [nest 2015], Lyric [lyric 2015], Ecobee [ecobee 2015], etc. However, smart thermostats are still niche devices for energy-efficiency enthusiasts, largely due to their high cost and the overhead of installing them.
+For example, smart thermostats currently cost >10× more than a programmable thermostat, e.g., \$250 for the NEST versus \$15 or less for an entry-level programmable thermostat.
 While the cost of smart thermostats may decrease over time, tens of millions of "dumb" programmable thermostats will remain in homes for many years to come.

 Thus, we focus on making existing "dumb" programmable thermostats smart without requiring new investments to upgrade to an expensive smart thermostat or install additional sensors.
 Our goal is to address the problems that prevent existing programmable thermostats from fully realizing their energy savings potential.
 Our key insight is that electricity usage data from smart meters indirectly reveals occupancy patterns that can be used to automatically derive custom thermostat schedules for each home.
 We argue that schedules automatically derived from smart meter data are better aligned with occupancy than schedules manually entered by users, enabling users to save energy and making it easier for them to program their thermostat.
-Importantly, our approach uses an existing sensor that is already widely deployed in homes: as of 2014, 50 million smart meters had been installed in the U.S., which covers more than 43% of all meters [14].
-Further, smart meter installations are growing rapidly: in the past five years from 2009 to 2014 the number of deployments increased by nearly a factor of four (from 13 million in 2009 to 50 million in 2014 [14]) with 75% coverage expected by 2016 [12].
-In addition, utilities that collect smart meter data have an interest in energy-efficiency, e.g., as part of governmentmandated energy-efficiency programs, and direct access to a large set of customers and data.
+Importantly, our approach uses an existing sensor that is already widely deployed in homes: as of 2014, 50 million smart meters had been installed in the U.S., which covers more than 43% of all meters [John 2014].
+Further, smart meter installations are growing rapidly: in the past five years from 2009 to 2014 the number of deployments increased by nearly a factor of four (from 13 million in 2009 to 50 million in 2014 [John 2014]) with 75% coverage expected by 2016 [Fehrenbacher 2012].
+In addition, utilities that collect smart meter data have an interest in energy-efficiency, e.g., as part of government-mandated energy-efficiency programs, and direct access to a large set of customers and data.
 Thus, utilities are in the best position to suggest thermostat schedules to users, to provide incentives for users to adopt them, and to verify their adoption.